jrmhx/mqtt/README.md

 In the Master-Worker Pool in `Publisher.java`:

+- By passing the CLI argument `-Pworker=n` to the `Publisher.java` program, you can create `n` worker instance(s) in the pool (it's 5 by default).
-- There are 5 worker publishers (instance id `1` - `5`), they mainly publisher the message as the instruction that's been published by `Analyser` and announced by the master instance with in the pool;
+- There are `n` worker publishers (instance id `1` - `n`), they mainly publisher the message as the instruction that's been published by `Analyser` and announced by the master instance with in the pool;
-- There's 1 master (instance id `6`), it receives the instructions published by `Analyser`, updates global states of the pool, monitors the workers status, and sends the batch of tasks `COMPLETE` signals when ready.
+- There's 1 master (instance id `n+1`), it receives the instructions published by `Analyser`, updates global states of the pool, monitors the workers status, and sends the batch of tasks `COMPLETE` signals when ready.

 The object of this handshake process is to ensure: